-In this way a mundane admin task that would normally fall to a Super Admin account to do can be done by a help desk employee for example.
+In this way a mundane admin task that would normally fall to a Super Admin account to do can be done by a school's principal assistant for example.

 2.2 Review the list of admins periodically and adjust their permissions according to their job requirements.